 Most people say that Question #2 is really tricky for artists and those who offer luxury products.
 But most of us are offering a luxury product.
 Because we aren’t selling the cheapest, most basic solution on the market to provide food, water, and shelter.
 (Seth Godin explains this way better in his book, This is Marketing*.)

-I want people to perceive me as being the artsy, cool, laid-back lawyer.
+I want people to perceive me as being an artsy, cool, laid-back lawyer.
 And even though I don’t wear much jewelry, I’ve got a statement piece on that connects and sparks a conversation with creatives.

 Her jewelry helps me make connections with creative people.
 I can always spot them in a room based on if they notice what I’m wearing and the questions they ask about it.